bicCluster/learning-cluster/README.md

 * Once the cluster is installed, make sure [this page](http://losalamos.pc.cs.cmu.edu:8080/#/main/hosts) shows each host has correct IP address (10.0.0.x).s If the IP address is 127.0.0.1 that's not correct, check whether the four `/etc/hosts` files are same with each other.
 Modify `/etc/hosts` if necessary, then restart both ambari-server and all ambari-clients.
 * If something goes wrong, check your firewall settings or you may find causes by looking at log files under `/var/log`
 * If run into Transparent Huge Pages error, check out [this](https://docs.mongodb.org/manual/tutorial/transparent-huge-pages/).
+* Make sure that you have Python 2.6 installed, sometimes it gives out an error if you continue with Python 2.7.
+You could use the [link](http://askubuntu.com/questions/125342/how-can-i-install-python-2-6-on-12-04) or download it from Python website.

 ## <a name="test-mapreduce">Test a MapReduce Program</a>